Last updated on January 23rd, 2024 at 02:34 am

 Composite video is usually marked as a yellow cable or input port in the receiver equipment.

 Composite video is also known as Radio Corporation of America (RCA) video.

-It’s origin could be traced to the early 1940s and is the oldest type of A/V connector still in use.
+Composite video is still the oldest type of A/V connection in use.

 The design of the connector has changed over the years, but its function remains the same and they come with coaxial cables.

 The audio signal that accompanies a composite video signal is split into two.
-Audio Left (L) which has a white-coloured poured and Audio Right (R) with a red-coloured port.
+Audio Left (L) has a white-colored port.
+Audio Right (R) comes with a red-colored port.

-Composite video connections are still found in older and newer television sets to facilitate the use of old equipment like VCR or cable boxes.
+Composite video connections are still found in older and newer television sets to facilitate the use of older equipment like VCRs or cable boxes.

 The main advantage of composite video is bandwidth is saved and fewer connection ports are required.

-Component video for instances uses three coaxial cables just for video and two for audio, making it five cables altogether.
+Component video for instance uses three coaxial cables just for video and two for audio, making it five cables altogether.

 Anyway, composite, S-Video and component video connections are slowly giving way to the versatile HDMI connection in this age of HD video.